dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

 The IDP SHOULD try to fulfill this requirement.
-If the verification data of the user is older than the requested `max_age`, it MAY WANT TO CONSIDER attempt to refresh the user’s verification by sending her through a online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.
+If the verification data of the user is older than the requested `max_age`, the IDP MAY attempt to refresh the user’s verification by sending her through a online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.

 If the IDP is unable to fulfill the requirement, there are two possible outcomes of the transaction: